It's the last day for these savings

 Data Collection

 Gathering historical data on similar failures, maintenance records, and operational logs provides context for the current failure.
-Reliability Engineers collect information on the failure mode, including the type of failure (e.g., mechanical, electrical), the conditions under which it occurred, and the symptoms observed.
+Engineers collect information on the failure mode, including the type of failure (e.g., mechanical, electrical), the conditions under which it occurred, and the symptoms observed.

 Root Cause Analysis (RCA)